Hooray, you’ve got an NDIS plan!

 Your funding will likely be broken up in to three budgets, or ’support purposes’ as they are known in NDIS speak.
 These are core, capital and capacity building.

 It’s important to understand the difference in the budgets - especially if you are self-managing.

 There are 15 support categories that sit under the three support purposes.
 Here’s the breakdown of what that looks like:

-Social & Community Participation
+4. Assistance with Social & Community Participation

 Choice & Control